awsdocs/amazon-personalize-developer-guide/doc_source/bulk-data-import-step.md

    The dataset import is complete when the status shows as ACTIVE\.
 You can now train the model using the specified dataset\.

    After you import your data into the relevant datasets in the dataset group, create a solution version by training a model\.
-For more information, see [Creating a Solution](training-deploying-solutions.md)\.
+For more information, see [Creating a solution](training-deploying-solutions.md)\.

-## Importing Bulk Records \(AWS Python SDK\)<a name="python-import-ex"></a>
+## Importing bulk records \(AWS Python SDK\)<a name="python-import-ex"></a>

 To add data to your dataset, create and run a dataset import job using the [CreateDatasetImportJob](API_CreateDatasetImportJob.md) operation\.
 Specify the `datasetGroupArn` and set the `dataLocation` to the `bucket-name/file.csv` where you stored the training data\.

 If your CSV files are in a folder in a S3 bucket, you can upload multiple CSV files to a dataset in one dataset import job\.
 For `dataLocation`, specify the `bucket-name/folder-name/` instead of the file name\.

-For the `roleArn`, see [Creating an IAM Role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
+For the `roleArn`, see [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
 The `roleArn` parameter specifies the AWS Identity and Access Management \(IAM\) role that gives Amazon Personalize permissions to access your S3 bucket\.

 ```
 import boto3